 The yellow, strap-like flowers of this native shrub are among the last blooms to appear in fall, but are often hidden by the leaves.
 Common witch-hazel is a large shrub with a picturesque irregular branching habit that naturally grows along woodland edges.
 The large, rounded, dark green leaves often hang onto the winter branches.
-The fruit capsules mature a year after flowering, splitting open to expel seeds that are attaractive to robins, juncos, titmice, cardinals and other birds.
-Tolerant of road salt and clay soil, this is a great specimen plant, or can be used for screening, in masses, or as part of a naturalized landscape.
+The fruit capsules mature a year after flowering, splitting open to expel seeds that are attractive to birds.
+Tolerant of road salt and clay soil, this is a great specimen plant, or for naturalized landscape.

 - North America